 What does a typical day on CRLS look like?

 The first half of the trip will vary from the second half.
-During our first week, students will take interactive Spanish classes in the central valley of Costa Rica.
-Classes will run in the morning from about 8-12; afternoons will be spent engaged in volunteer projects coordinated with our Spanish school.
-The second half of the trip will be spent primarily at an eco-lodge in the Costa Rican rainforest and at a hostel on the Pacific Ocean.
+During our first five days, students will engage in interactive Spanish classes in the central valley of Costa Rica.
+Classes will run in the afternoons from about 1-5; mornings will be spent engaged in volunteer projects coordinated with our Spanish school.
+The second half of the trip will be spent primarily at a hostel near Manuel Antonio National Park on the Pacific Ocean.
 Students will learn about local ecology, cook authentic Costa Rican cuisine, and explore waterfalls and swimming holes.
-Throughout the whole trip, students should expect to be up early (around 6:30 a.m.) in order to take advantage of the cooler temperatures in the mornings.
+Students should expect to be up early (around 6:30 a.m.) in order to take advantage of the cooler temperatures in the mornings.

 Where will my child be sleeping at night?

-All accommodations on CRLS will be indoors – in hostels and eco-lodges.
-Sleeping accommodations are fairly rustic, but students should expect to have a bed every night of the trip as well as access to running water and showers on a daily basis.
-The eco-lodge where the group will spend three nights is located in a remote area of the rainforest in a gorgeous setting.
-There will be filtered drinking water, but, due to its remote location, no hot water.
+All accommodations on CRLS will be indoors in hostels.
+Sleeping accommodations are fairly rustic, but students should expect to have a bed with sheets and blankets every night of the trip as well as access to running water and showers on a daily basis.

 How will I communicate with my child while they are on this trip?